psteiger/LocationFetcher/README.md

 ## Using Firebase Auth?

-If you want to make the location service wait for user authentication before asking for location updates, you can:
+If you want to make the location service wait for Firebase user authentication before asking the device for location updates, you can:

 ```
 LocationService.waitForFirebaseAuth = true
 ```

 on Activity's onCreate or App's onCreate.

+This is useful when, on location changes, you trigger Firebase database changes that demands the user to be authenticated for permission to read/write to the database.